ArtemSinchuk/Milk-and-Meadows/README.md

 ## Contributing

 If you would like to contribute to the game, please feel free to fork the repository and submit a pull request.
-We welcome any improvements and bug fixes.
+I welcome any improvements and bug fixes.

 ## License